devlooped/SponsorLink/privacy.md

 This privacy statement explains the personal data SponsorLink processes, how SponsorLink processes it, and for what purposes.

-SponsorLink offers a mechanism for integrators check whether a user is sponsoring a given account.
+SponsorLink offers a mechanism for integrators to check whether a user is sponsoring a given account.
 References to SponsorLink products in this statement include SponsorLink backend services, websites, apps, extension and other related software.